The Kato Square Root Problem for Mixed Boundary Conditions: Introduction

 Let $-\nabla \cdot \mu \nabla$ be an elliptic differential operator in divergence form with bounded complex coefficients on a domain $\Omega$, subject to Dirichlet boundary conditions on some closed subset $D$ of the boundary $\bd \Omega$ and natural boundary conditions on $\bd \Omega \setminus D$ in the sense of the form method.
 Let $A$ be the maximal accretive realization of $-\nabla \cdot \mu \nabla$ on $\L^2(\Omega)$.
 The \emph{Kato Square Root Problem} for $A$ amounts to identifying the domain of the maximal accretive square root of $A$ as the domain of the corresponding form, i.e.\ the subspace of the first order Sobolev space $\H^1(\Omega)$ whose elements vanish on $D$.
 In this case $A$ is said to have the \emph{square root property}.

 Whereas for self-adjoint $A$ the square root property is immediate from abstract form theory \cite{Kato}, the problem for non self-adjoint operators remained open for almost 40 years.
-For a historical survey we refer to \cite{McIntosh-KatoSurvey}, \cite{Kato-Square-Root-Proof}.
+For a historical survey explaining also the special role of the square root of $A$ compared to other fractional powers, we refer to \cite{McIntosh-KatoSurvey, Kato-Square-Root-Proof}.
 Shortly after being solved on the whole space by Auscher, Hofmann, Lacey, M\textsuperscript{c}Intosh, and Tchamitchian \cite{Kato-Square-Root-Proof}, \cite{Kato-Systems-Proof}, Auscher and Tchamitchian used localization techniques to give a proof on strongly Lipschitz domains complemented by either pure Dirichlet or pure Neumann boundary conditions \cite{Kato-homogeneousBoundary}.
 Earlier efforts concerning mixed boundary conditions culminated in the work of Axelsson, Keith, and M\textsuperscript{c}Intosh \cite{AKM}, who gave a proof for smooth domains with a Dirichlet part whose complement within the boundary is smooth and in addition -- due to the first order structure of the problem -- for global bi-Lipschitz images of these configurations.

 The purpose of the present paper is to solve the Kato Square Root Problem on bounded domains under much more general geometric assumptions than in \cite{Kato-homogeneousBoundary} and \cite{AKM}.
 First and foremost we can dispense with the Lipschitz property of $\Omega$ in the following spirit: We assume that $\bd \Omega$ decomposes into a closed subset $D$, to be understood as the Dirichlet part, and its complement, which are allowed to share a common frontier.
-We demand that $D$ is a $(d-1)$-set in the sense of Jonsson/Wallin, or equivalently satisfies the Ahlfors-David condition, and only around $\cl{\bd \Omega \setminus D}$ we demand local bi-Lipschitz charts.
-In addition, we impose a plumpness, or interior corkscrew condition on $\Omega$, which, roughly speaking, excludes outward cusps also along the Dirichlet part.
+We demand that $D$ is a $(d-1)$-set in the sense of Jonsson-Wallin, or equivalently satisfies the Ahlfors-David condition, and only around $\cl{\bd \Omega \setminus D}$ do we demand local bi-Lipschitz charts.
+In addition, we in essence impose a plumpness, or interior corkscrew condition on $\Omega$, which, roughly speaking, excludes outward cusps also along the Dirichlet part.
 For precise definitions we refer to Section~\ref{Sec: Notation and general assumptions}.

 In particular, $\Omega$ may be sliced or touch its boundary from two sides, see Figure~\ref{Fig: Cone} for a striking constellation.

 As special cases the pure Dirichlet ($D = \bd \Omega$) and the pure Neumann case ($D = \emptyset$) are included.
 Let us stress that in the former we can dispense with the Lipschitz property of the domain completely.